 Note: Net metering is solely dependent on the electric utility provider.
 Individual practices may vary amongst different utilities, and from how it is described above.

 Freedom Forever is ready to help you go solar in Utah

 If you are ready to go solar in Salt Lake City, Utah Freedom Forever is here to help.
-You can go solar in Utah with confidence thanks to Utah’s net metering policy and Freedom Forever’s 25-year performance guarantee.
+You can go solar in Utah with confidence thanks to Utah’s net metering policy and Freedom Forever’s 25-year production guarantee.

-With the Freedom Forever 25-Year Guarantee, you can go solar with confidence knowing your system will produce the amount of energy promised for a full 25 years.
+With the Freedom Forever 25-Year Production Guarantee, you can go solar with confidence knowing your system will produce the amount of energy promised for a full 25 years.
 If you experience any loss of production due to our fault, we’ll go ahead and fix your system.
 On top of that, we’ll go ahead and reimburse what you had to pay to the utility company while your system was down.

 Ready to go solar?
 Call us at 800-685-1850 or click below to get started.